Sumitkumar-07/YouTube-Data-Harvesting-/README.md

 By following this EDA process and utilizing the Streamlit framework, users can interactively explore the YouTube data, visualize insights, and gain valuable information from the collected data.

 # User Guide
-# Step 1.
-Data Collection Zone
+# Home Page
+  - The home page provides an overview of the application, its domain, technologies used, and a brief description of its functionality.
+  - The YouTube logo is displayed at the top of the page.

+# Extract and Transform Page
+  - Access the "Extract and Transform" page from the navigation menu on the sidebar.
+  - Extract Tab
-  1) Search Channel ID:
+     - Enter YouTube Channel ID:
+         - To start data extraction, enter the channel ID in the input box.
-       - Go to the YouTube channel's home page and find the channel ID.
+         - To find the channel ID, go to the YouTube channel's home page, right-click, select "View page source," and find the "channel_id" in the source code.
-       - Copy the channel ID and paste it into the input box provided in the "Data Collection Zone."
+           Copy and paste it into the input box.
-  2) Get Data and Store:
+     - Extract Data:
-       - Click the "Get Data and Store" button in the "Data Collection Zone" to extract data from the specified YouTube channel using the YouTube API.
+         - Click the "Extract Data" button to retrieve the details of the specified YouTube channel using the YouTube Data API.
+         - The extracted data will be displayed in a table format, showing information such as the channel name, subscribers, views, total videos, and more.
+     - Upload to MongoDB:
-       - The data will be stored in the MongoDB database as part of the data lake.
+         - After extracting the data, you can click the "Upload to MongoDB" button to store the extracted data in a MongoDB database as part of the data lake

-# Step 2.
-Data Migration Zone
+  - Transform Tab
-  1) Select Channel Name:
+     - Select a Channel to Begin Transformation:
-       - In the "Data Migration Zone," select the channel name from the available options.
-These options will be populated based on the channels stored in the
+         - In the "Transform" tab, you can select a YouTube channel from the dropdown menu.
-         MongoDB database.
-  2) Migrate to MySQL:
+         - The dropdown menu will be populated with channel names retrieved from the MongoDB database.
+     - Submit:
-       - Click the "Migrate to MySQL" button to migrate the specific channel's data from the MongoDB database to the MySQL database.
+         - After selecting a channel, click the "Submit" button to start the data transformation process.
-       - This step provides a structured storage option for further data analysis and querying.

-# Step 3.
-Channel Data Analysis Zone
+# View Page
+   - Access the "View" page from the navigation menu on the sidebar.
-  1) Select a Question:
+     - Select a Question:
-      - In the "Channel Data Analysis Zone," you will find a dropdown menu with various predefined questions.
-  2) Get Results:
-      - Choose a question from the dropdown menu to get the analysis results.
+         - Choose a question from the dropdown menu to get insights and analytics from the transformed data.
-  3) The results can be displayed in two formats:
-      - DataFrame Format: View the results in a tabular format.
-      - Bar Chart Format: Visualize the results using bar charts for better insights.
-  4) Interact with the Dashboard:
-      - The Streamlit app provides a user-friendly dashboard that allows interactive exploration of the YouTube data.
-      - Use the dropdown options and buttons to interact with the app and explore different aspects of the data.
+     - Questions and Analytics:
+         - The dropdown menu contains predefined questions with corresponding analytics for YouTube channel data.
+         - The answers to the questions are displayed in table format for easy viewing and understanding.
+   - Visualization:
+         - Some questions have associated visualizations, such as bar charts, to provide graphical representation and better insights into the data.
+         - The visualizations are interactive, allowing you to hover over data points for more details.

 # How to Run the Application
 1) Install Dependencies:
-      - Ensure you have Python and the required libraries installed as mentioned in the "Setup and Requirements" section of the README file.
+      - Ensure you have Python installed along with the required libraries as mentioned in the "Imports" section of the code.
-        Start MongoDB:
+2) Set Up MongoDB:
-      - Ensure that your MongoDB server is running on localhost and port 27017.
+      - Make sure you have MongoDB installed and running on localhost and port 27017.
-2) Set up MySQL:
+3) Set Up MySQL:
       - Configure your MySQL database with the appropriate credentials (host, user, password, database) for data migration.
-3) Run the Application:
+4) API Key:
+     - Replace the api_key variable with your own YouTube Data API key.
+5) Start the Streamlit App:
-      - Execute the command streamlit run app.py in your terminal to start the Streamlit app.
+     - Run the application by executing the command streamlit run app.py in your terminal.
-4) Access the Dashboard:
+6) Interact with the App:
-      - The Streamlit app will open in your default browser.
-You can now access and interact with the dashboard.
+     - The application will open in your default web browser.
+     - Use the navigation menu on the sidebar to access different pages: "Home," "Extract and Transform," and "View."
+     - Follow the instructions on each page to extract data, transform and load it into the database, and view analytics.